moaddib666/wss-api-gateway.go/README.md

   ```
 ### Inbox

-In RMQ transport represented as `direct` exchange by default name is `ApiGatewayInbox`
+In RMQ transport represented as `direct` exchange by default name is `MargayGatewayInbox`
 Require that message headers to be set like:
 - headers:
   - `recipient`: `ClientId`